-- If we are using the standard deadlines, we must give you our answer within 7 calendar days after we receive your appeal.
+- If we are using the standard deadlines, we must give you our answer within 7 calendar days after we receive your appeal for a drug you have not received yet.
 We will give you our decision sooner if you have not received the drug yet and your health condition requires us to do so.
 If you believe your health requires it, you should ask for a "fast appeal" - If we do not give you a decision within 7 calendar days, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an Independent Review Organization.
-Later in this section, we tell you about this review organization and explain what happens at Level 2 of the appeals process - If our answer is yes to part or all of what you requested: - if we approve a request for coverage, we must provide the coverage we have agreed to provide as quickly as your health requires, but no later than 7 calendar days after we receive your appeal - if we approve a request to pay you back for a drug you already bought, we are required to send payment to you within 30 calendar days after we receive your appeal request - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how to appeal our decision
+Later in this section, we tell you about this review organization and explain what happens at Level 2 of the appeals process - If our answer is yes to part or all of what you requested: - if we approve a request for coverage, we must provide the coverage we have agreed to provide as quickly as your health requires, but no later than 7 calendar days after we receive your appeal - if we approve a request to pay you back for a drug you already bought, we are required to send payment to you within 30 calendar days after we receive your appeal request - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how to appeal our decision - If you are requesting that we pay you back for a drug you have already bought, we must give you our answer within 14 calendar days after we receive your request.